 Dragan Veselinovic, Ph.D.

-Experienced professor with an extensive film, advertising and academic background seeks teaching position to prepare and encourage the best in the next generation of film and advertising content providers.
+Experienced professor with an extensive film, TV, advertising and academic background is ready to teach, prepare and encourage the best in the next generation of film and advertising content providers.

 · PhD in film and media theory